 If you’re up for another challenge after assaulting Mt Dulang-Dulang, you can proceed to Mt Kitanglad within the same mountain range.
 With a height of 2,899 meters above sea level, it is the fourth highest peak in the Philippines.

-The mountain also teams with endemic biodiversity including the critically-endangered Philippine monkey-eating Eagle.
+The mountain also teams with endemic biodiversity, including the critically-endangered Philippine monkey-eating Eagle.
+It also has stunning mossy forests, a spectacular sunrise view, and an occasional sea of clouds.

 - Location/Jump-off: Sitio Intavas, La Fortuna, Impasugong